Reinforcement Learning Control of Quantum Error Correction: Abstract

 \section{Abstract}

-The promise of fault-tolerant quantum computing is challenged by environmental drift that relentlessly degrades the quality of quantum operations.
-The contemporary solution, halting the entire quantum computation for recalibration, is unsustainable for the long runtimes of the future algorithms \cite{reiher2017elucidating,gidney2025factor}.
-We address this challenge by unifying calibration with computation, granting the quantum error correction process \cite{ryan2021realization,krinner2022realizing,sivak2023real,acharya2024quantum, bluvstein2024logical,bluvstein2025architectural,lacroix2025scaling} a dual role: its error detection events are not only used to correct the logical quantum state, but are also repurposed as a learning signal, teaching a reinforcement learning agent \cite{silver2017mastering,mnih2015human,levine2016end, shalev2016safe,ouyang2022training} to continuously steer the physical control parameters and stabilize the quantum system during the computation.
-We experimentally demonstrate this framework on a superconducting processor, improving the logical error rate stability of the surface code 3.5-fold against injected drift and pushing the performance beyond what is achievable with state-of-the-art traditional calibration and human-expert tuning.
-Simulations of surface codes up to distance-15 confirm the scalability of our method, revealing an optimization speed that is independent of the system size.
-This work thus enables a new paradigm: a quantum computer that learns to self-improve directly from its errors and never stops computing.
+Quantum error correction (QEC) is the primary strategy for protecting a quantum computer from the environment \cite{shor1995scheme,nielsen2010quantum}.
+Its prerequisite is that errors must remain sufficiently rare, which requires perpetually adapting the computer’s control parameters to the drifting environment conditions.
+The current solution to this problem is to terminate the entire quantum computation for recalibration, but it is incompatible with the long runtimes of future quantum algorithms \cite{reiher2017elucidating,gidney2025factor}.
+We address this challenge by unifying calibration with computation.
+We grant the QEC process \cite{ryan2021realization,krinner2022realizing,sivak2023real,acharya2024quantum, bluvstein2024logical,bluvstein2025architectural,lacroix2025scaling} a dual role: its error detection events are not only used to correct the logical quantum state, but are also repurposed as a learning signal, teaching a reinforcement learning (RL) agent \cite{silver2017mastering,mnih2015human,levine2016end, shalev2016safe,ouyang2022training} to continuously steer the control parameters and stabilize the quantum system during computation.
+We experimentally demonstrate this framework on a Willow superconducting processor, improving the logical stability of the surface code 3.5-fold against injected drift.
+By synthesizing our full suite of technological advances, we achieve record performance of the surface and color codes, with average logical error per cycle of $7.72(9)\times10^{-4}$ and $8.19(14)\times10^{-3}$ respectively.
+Numerical simulations of large codes with tens of thousands of control parameters confirm the scalability of our RL framework, revealing an optimization speed that is independent of system size.
+This work thus enables a new paradigm: a quantum computer that learns from its errors and never stops computing.